Pedro II of Kongo: Career

 Pedro II served in the provincial government of Manikongo Álvaro III Nimi a Mpanzu as Marquis of Wembo and later as Duke of Mbamba.
 Manikongo Álvaro III had no heir apparent as he was a young man with older uncles who wished to rule.
 When he died in 1622, Pedro II was elected as a compromise candidate.
 King Pedro II's father was from the province of Nsundi, where Pedro himself was born, and thus his royal house is known by that name or simply the Kinkanga kanda.

-Character

 Pedro was widely regarded as a virtuous man and a model Christian.
 The Jesuits, who had recently arrived in Kongo held him up as a paragon of Christian deportment.

 War with Angola

 No sooner had he come to the throne than the governor of Angola, João Correia de Sousa, sent an army into Kongo claiming that he had the right to choose the mwenekongo.
 Besides that, Sousa accused Pedro of harboring runaway slaves from Angola during his tenure as Duke of Mbamba.